cloudfoundry/docs-bosh/reference/jobs.html.md

 - `<% expression %>` - Evaluates `expression` but does not insert content into the template.
 Useful for `if`/`else`/`end` statements.
 - `<% if_p("some.property") do |prop| %>` - Evaluates the block only if `some.property` property has been provided.
 The property is available in the variable `prop`.
 Multiple properties can be required: `<% if_p("prop1", "prop2") do |prop1, prop2| %>`

+For advanced users, each job template can access the `spec` object to learn more about the deployment, BOSH and this VM:

+- `<%= spec.deployment %>` - Inserts the current deployment name from the deployment manifest
+- `<%= spec.dns_domain_name %>` - Inserts the root DNS domain name for BOSH DNS.
+This value can also be learned from running `bosh status`.
+- `<%= spec.networks.send(spec.networks.methods(false).first).ip %>` - Inserts the IP of the first network bound to this VM (typically its the only network).

 <a id="the-job-of-a-vm"></a> The Job of a VM
 --------------------------------------------